 EQ, and channels, among other features

-You probably need to use all your drums pads and cymbal pads on the same devices.
+You probably need to use all your electronic drums pads and cymbal pads on the same devices.
 Hence, another important consideration should be the number of input and output channels on the amplifier.
 And you still need to confirm what kind they are.
 Otherwise, you will buy a great amp with wonderful ins and outs, but useless because they are compatible with the cables on your pads.

-In most cases, you will get amplifiers with ¼ inch stereo output for the drums.
+In most cases, you will get amplifiers with ¼ inch stereo output for the electronic drums.
 Also, there are several with more than one aux port.
 These features are great because they let you connect different external devices at ones.
 You can, for instance, use percussion pads while listening through headphones at the same time.

 Check the output channels of the device you want to buy.
 The most common one is the XLR line out.
 This line offer noise-free and well-balanced flow of signals.
 One connects this to a live console or a recording device.